Chart Color Schemes

 Bonner is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Bonner's dwelling structures, as per the latest Census, consisted of 87.1% houses and 12.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Australian Capital Territory's 66.3% houses and 33.7% other dwellings.
-Home ownership in Bonner was at 9.2%, with the rest being mortgaged (57.5%) or rented (33.3%).
-The median monthly mortgage repayment was $2,167, higher than Australian Capital Territory's average of $2,123.
-The median weekly rent figure in Bonner was $520, compared to Australian Capital Territory's $462.
-Nationally, Bonner's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+This compares to Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
+Home ownership in Bonner was at 9.2%, with mortgaged dwellings at 57.5% and rented ones at 33.3%.
+The median monthly mortgage repayment in Bonner was $2,167, higher than the Australian Capital Territory average of $2,123.
+The median weekly rent figure for Bonner was $520, compared to the Australian Capital Territory's $462.
+Nationally, Bonner's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863.
+Rents in Bonner were substantially above the national figure of $375.

 Frequently Asked Questions - Housing